Simple and Delicious Grain-Free Bread

 - Bake at 175 °C for around 30-35 minutes, maybe a bit longer if you have a really thick loaf.

 - Take the bread out of the oven and wait until it cools down before you slice it.
 It should be easily cut into thin slices.

 When baked, this bread might look a bit moist inside.
 But as soon as you cut a slice, it starts to get dry.
-If you don't want it to get too dry, you can wrap it in a cloth or wax "foil" and keep in the fridge.
-If you cannot eat the whole loaf in a couple of days, you can cut it into slices and store in the freezer.
-Whenever you need a slice, just heat it up on a dry pan or in a toaster or an oven.
+If you don't want it to get too dry, you can wrap it in a cloth or wax "foil" and keep it in the fridge.
+If you cannot eat the whole loaf in a couple of days, you can cut it into slices and store it in the freezer.
+Whenever you need a slice, just heat it up in a dry pan or in a toaster or in an oven.